The Expat Guide To UK Pensions Abroad: Understand Your Options

 Another thing worth considering when leaving your pension pot in the UK is that your UK-based pension will be subject to the 45% lump-sum tax under UK inheritance tax.

-If this is your preferred option, you need to contact your pension provider to enquire as to whether they can pay your pension into an overseas account.
+If this is your preferred option, you need to contact your pension provider to inquire as to whether they can pay your pension into an overseas account.

 If not (which is most often the case), you will need to make sure you can keep your UK bank account open, and then arrange for your money to be transferred from the UK bank account into your local bank account based in your new country of residence.